Production

 /api/healthcheck

-You could also consider setting up probers probing other endpoints.
+You could consider setting up probers probing other endpoints.

 Disaster Recovery